curv3d/curv/docs/language/Arrays.md

     then we should be consistent.
 Elementwise operation (broadcasting) is a consistent generalization.

- 3. In TeaCAD and OpenSCAD, matrixes are represented as nested lists.
+ 3. In Curv and OpenSCAD, matrixes are represented as nested lists.
     There is no 'matrix' type.
-TeaCAD can't distinguish between a matrix and a list of 3D points (eg, the latter appears in the `polyhedron` arguments).
+Curv can't distinguish between a matrix and a list of 3D points (eg, the latter appears in the `polyhedron` arguments).
 Elementwise multiplication is something that makes sense in both contexts.
 Matrix multiplication is more specialized than this, so it needs to be a different operation.

-Mathematica is a good language to for TeaCAD to copy, because:
+Mathematica is a good language to for Curv to copy, because:
 * It represents arrays as nested lists, just like OpenSCAD.
 * It is consistent by design: Mathematica's symbolic algebra wouldn't work if the operators didn't have consistent mathematical properties.

-TeaCAD adopts 3 multiplication operators from Mathematica, which in TeaCAD are called `product` (*), `dot` (·) and `cross` (⨯).
+Curv adopts 3 multiplication operators from Mathematica, which in Curv are called `product` (*), `dot` (·) and `cross` (⨯).
 (The Mathematica names are Times, Dot and Cross.)

 `product[x,y]` or `x*y` performs pointwise multiplication.